 "Don't eat me, horse!"
 I said when it tried to bite my hand.

 A lady behind me had a concerned look on her face.
 "Oh don't worry, horses don't eat humans."
 I guess she thought I'd never seen horses before.

 Our next stop was Gullfoss, a waterfall in the southwest of Iceland.
 Its size and strength made us humans look puny.

 I thought about how we got there.
-How just months, years ago we had dreamed of visiting this surreal island.
-Endlessly talking about all its natural beauty, the stories we've read, the musicians we loved, its isolation from outside worlds...how can you not love it?
+How just months—years—ago we had dreamed of visiting this island; Its natural beauty, the stories we've read, the musicians we love, its isolation from the rest of the world...how can you not love it?

 Reynisfjara is a black pebble beach in the town of Vík.
 According to folklore, two trolls were dragging a ship to shore when daybreak came and turned them into stone.
 It might be the angle of my photo, but I can't seem to visualize the trolls on the rock formations.